-In this blog post we take a look at the top eco friendly laundry tips to make your wash-day routine more environmentally friendly.
+In this blog post we explore the top eco-friendly laundry tips to make your wash-day routine more environmentally friendly.
 Doing the laundry is not the most exciting thing in the world, however laundry is a chore that everyone has to do, so it is an area that we can all work on in order to reduce our environmental impact.

-We will take a look at the top four changes that you can adopt to make your laundry routine more eco friendly, namely:
+We will take a look at the top four changes that you can adopt to make your laundry routine more eco-friendly, namely:

 Tip 1.
 Do less laundry